TronFortyTwo/Tux-in-Space/type.typ

 		PARENT: Small body

 		NAME: Meteroid
 		DESCRIPTION: A meteroid is a rocky fragment.
-Them are usually generated from the asteroids impacts or from the comet cores MASS MAX: 1e5
+Is usually generated from asteroid impacts or from comet cores MASS MAX: 1e5
 		MASS MIN: 1e-11
 		PRODUCT: Micrometeroid
 		PARENT: Small body

 			NAME: Micrometeroid
-			DESCRIPTION: A very little little meteroid
+			DESCRIPTION: A very little meteroid
 			PRODUCT: Micrometeroid
 			PARENT: Meteroid

 	NAME: Star
-	DESCRIPTION: A star is a celestial body that have termonuclear reaction inside it, for that shine of its own light.
+	DESCRIPTION: A star is a celestial body that has termonuclear reaction in its core, for that shine of its own light.
 Stars have a mass between 0.08 and 200 Sun Masses.
 Lighter objects are called brown dwarfs, and they don't produce energy via nuclear fusion
 	MASS MAX: 3.97784e29
 	MASS MIN: 9241818
 	PARENT: Celestial object